mverboom/build/BUILD.md

 stamp.
 The function returns the newest date it can find.

+`B_GITLABVER <gitlab repository>`

+This function attempts to find the last date an update was done on a repository on gitlab.
+For projects not using tags, this allow for builds to be created on a date stamp.
+The function returns the newest date it can find.

 `B_SVNDATE <svn repository>`

 This function attempts to find the last date an update was done on an subversion